relativitydev/relativity-trace-documentation/docs/bist_smoke_tests.md

 approach is to run **BIST** first and then perform remaining manual tests after that.

-> **NOTE:** BIST must be ran on a separate, dedicated non-production workspace.

 ## How to Run **BIST**

-It is recommended to run **BIST** on a new workspace or on a test workspace as **BIST** creates documents/rules/terms that do not get removed.
+> **NOTE:** BIST must be run on a separate, dedicated non-production workspace.
+This is because **BIST** creates documents/rules/terms that do not get removed.

 -   Navigate to -\> Trace -\> Setup and click Built-in self-test (**BIST**) link in the console.

 ![](media/de731dd917844e3c4429763b8f7b6624.png)

 -   If the Built-in self-test link does not appear, follow these steps:
--- fjfjfj
--- fjfjfjfj
+      - test indent

 -   Click Edit on Sandbox Task Type, set Enabled to Yes and click Save